danbz/aesthetic-programming/2-HavingFun/Readme.md

   if (mouseIsPressed) {
     static_size = floor(random(5, 25));
  }
 }
 ```
+The code is about various shapes:
+- the background is in a verticle rectanglar shape, flashing grey-scale colors
+- left with a horizontal rectangle in black color
+- right with a square in black color and a polygon in orange color
+- bottom with an ellipse without any filled color but with white stroke color
+- One can move the mouse in which an outlined ellipse in grey color follows the mouse
+- One can also click on the mouse to change the size of the white ellipse and the black square

 ## 2.1.3 Coordination
 In the last chapter, we have briefly talked about x and y coordination, which is the fundamental concept for positioning and drawing objects on a canvas.